thecodingmachine/mouf-utils.value.common-value/README.md

 Here is a list of all classes available in this package:

-- **GetParamValue**: an object representing a GET parameter passed in the web query.
+- **GetParam**: an object representing a GET parameter passed in the web query.
+- **PostParam**: an object representing a POST parameter passed in the web query.
+- **RequestParam**: an object representing a parameter from the $_REQUEST superglobal passed in the web query.
+- **ArrayLookup**: an object representing one value from an array.
+- **ExceptionValue**: an object that throws an exception each time we try to evaluate it.

 Mouf package
 ------------